authorjapps/zerocode/README.md

 **Wiki:** [About Zerocode](https://github.com/authorjapps/zerocode/wiki) <br/>
 **Motivation:** [Motivation](https://github.com/authorjapps/zerocode/wiki/Motivation)

 Keep things simple, Zerocode alleviates the need for writing code for test assertions and boiler plate wrappers.
 It enables you to assert the result as JSON, `as it is`.
 It empowers automation testers  as well as developers to build up BDD or TDD steps effortlessly.
-The repititive tasks of everyday automation job have been taken care smartly in the framework level, allowing the testers to focus on business scenarios, acceptance criterias.
+The repititive utility tasks of the everyday automation have been taken care optimally in the framework level, enabling the testers to focus on `business scenarios`, `user journeys` and `acceptance criterias` efficiently.

 [![Github Pre-Releases](https://img.shields.io/github/downloads-pre/atom/atom/latest/total.svg)](https://github.com/authorjapps/zerocode-hello-world/archive/master.zip) [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](https://github.com/authorjapps/zerocode/blob/master/LICENSE) [![PyPI](https://img.shields.io/pypi/status/Django.svg)]() [![GitHub issue comments](https://img.shields.io/github/issues/detail/comments/badges/shields/979.svg)](https://github.com/authorjapps/zerocode/issues) [![zero code zerocode hello world](https://img.shields.io/badge/automation-testing-green.svg)](https://github.com/authorjapps/zerocode-hello-world) [![zerocode REST API Automation](https://img.shields.io/badge/REST%20API-automation-green.svg)](https://github.com/authorjapps/zerocode-hello-world) [![zerocode SOAP Testing Automation API Automation](https://img.shields.io/badge/SOAP%20testing-automation-blue.svg)](https://github.com/authorjapps/zerocode/issues/28)

 Zerocode makes the tests easy to understand, easy to change and easy to share and migrate between environments.
 Your tests will not be dependent on a perticular tester or coding style anymore.
 Tests become standarised and easily maintainable by the team or the new comers.

 Zerocode at its core uses simple and powerful libs like `Google Jackson` for JSON assertions, `Apache HttpClient` for invoking REST and SOAP APIs, and Spring style place holders `${JSON Path}` for result assertions.
-It does not limit you to use Apache HttpClient, it enables you to easily override the framework behaviour with `@UseHttpClient` to use e.g. UniRest HttpClient, RestEasy HttpClient or any of your custom HttpClient where you might have configured for retry-mechanism that your project needs.
+It does not limit you to use Apache HttpClient, it enables you to easily override the framework behaviour with `@UseHttpClient` to use e.g. UniRest HttpClient, RestEasy HttpClient or any of your custom HttpClient where you might have configured for retry-mechanism which your project demands.

 Zerocode gives you out of the box SSL enabled Http Client and SOAP Client along with the optional MIME type converters e.g. XML to JSON if needed to increase test readability.
 It provides you with the options to configure Corporate Proxy at runtime to authenticate API invocations, simply by putting `proxy-host, port, username, password` etc into the config file.

 Zerocode has built general functionality which enables you to extend and enrich the framework behaviour by simply executing external Java methods to achieve busines goals rather than putting every feature into the core framework.
-Think of the objects as JSON equivalent, then testing becomes an easy and effortless job due to the simplicity and intuitive nature of JSON and it has got native support by IDEs, no extra plugin is needed.
+Think of the objects as JSON structure, then testing becomes an easy and effortless job due to the simplicity and intuitive nature of JSON and the native support by IDEs(Eclipse/IntelliJ/NetBeans etc); needs no extra plugin.

 Zerocode helps you to design better Test Cases for your business feature, maintain and update easily to avoid sleepless nights.
 It is built on extending the Junit core runners.
 You simply annotate your test method with JUnit `@Test` and run like unit tests as well as it provides `Suite` Runner to run the the entire test package.